WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - In Halo 5, his hands are shaking.
 However, even though Blue Team is worried about him, John actually maintains his cool throughout the story.

 - Childhood Marriage Promise: In Palace Hotel, the Chief encounters Parisa, a girl he had known on Eridanus II, who is now a marine.
 She tells him the story of how she and her friend John had promised to marry each other after he saved her from drowning, but that he died as a child and she still would have held John to that promise.
-The Chief is unable to bring himself to tell her that it's him, and that the child who had died had been a flash clone created for that purpose.
+The Chief is unable to bring himself to tell her that it's him, and that the child who had died had been a flash clone created specifically for the purpose of dying "naturally" to cover up ONI kidnapping him for the SPARTAN-II program.

 - Child Soldier: All SPARTAN-IIs started at age six, receiving their augmentations and armor at 14.